-MECCA’s Stigma Reduction Through the Arts Project is based upon the foundation of reducing behavioral and mental health disparities through reducing the associated stigma surrounding mental illness.
+MECCA’s Drawing Out Stigma Project is based upon the foundation of reducing behavioral and mental health disparities through reducing the associated stigma surrounding mental illness.
 MECCA believes that a positive impact can be made on reducing mental health stigma through artistic exhibits/events by providing community members with “a different lens through which they view those with a mental illness”.
 Multicultural artistic events provide multi-ethnic communities the opportunity to come together as one to educate the broader community about mental health stigma reduction.
 Artistic expression of thoughts, emotions, and attitudes through a variety of mediums provides the general public the opportunity to view mental health issues through a consumer perspective in an effort to counteract stereotypes, dispel prejudice, discrimination, and negative attitudes contributing to the stigma.

 The Components of the Stigma Arts Project include: